tamulib-dc-labs/docs/docs/source/applications/archipelago-migration-testing/innovation-to-ami.rst

 :code:`find . -type f`

 This will print all the files in the directory.
-To get them in an Archipelago-friendly format, copy this list to a text editor and reformat it so the files are URLs and separated by semicolons.
+To get them in an Archipelago-friendly format, copy this list to a text editor and reformat it so the files are structured like this :code:`https://innovation.library.tamu.edu/your_folder/yb19XX/yb19XX_jp2/yb19XX_0001.jp2` and separated by semicolons.